Onward for Future 4.0: History

 The Onward for Future 4.0 was founded by its president, Lee Un-ju, a former MP of the Bareunmirae Party who was dissatisfied with the leadership of Sohn Hak-kyu.

 The party had a pre-inauguration ceremony on 1 December 2019, and announced its flag and logo on 23 December.
 They announced 44 members including leadership figures, such as Park Hwee-rak (Chief Deputy President), Song Geun-john (Deputy President), Park Ju-won (Secretary-General), Lee Jong-hyuk (General Chairman of the Organising Committee), and Kim Won-sung (Chairman of the Strategic Planning Committee).
 They also recruited 86 members — 14 for entrepreneurship, economy, labour and renovation, 7 for security and industrial security, 51 for youth startup, and 14 for youth student councils.

 On 19 January 2020, the party was officially established.
 However, after a month, it was merged into the United Future Party.

 Ideology and policies

-The party described themselves as centre-right, seeks youth politics and supported freedom and democracy.
+The party described themselves as centre-right, seeks youth politics.
 The name, "Onward", was inspired from the La République En Marche! of France.

-The party was also strongly anti-communist.
-Park Hwee-rak, the Chief Deputy President called the ruling Democratic Party of Korea as "left-wing party who communise the Republic".
-It wanted to end populist welfare policy while seeking public and labour reform.